Logo

 CoinMarketCap: Market Data and Portfolio Tracking

-CoinMarketCap is a leading crypto data hub for prices, market cap, and research.
-Its portfolio functionality helps you track positions held across wallets and exchanges, with real-time valuation updates and alerts.
-It is a companion tool rather than a place to execute trades.
+CoinMarketCap is a crypto data hub focused on prices, market capitalization, and research.
+Its portfolio functionality can help you track positions held across wallets and exchanges, with valuation updates and alerts.
+It is primarily a companion tool rather than a place to execute trades.

 Pros